-But, would it surprise you to hear that Nicole sometimes urges families to ditch their baby monitors (at least for a time)?
+Would it surprise you to hear that Nicole sometimes urges families to ditch their baby monitors (at least temporarily)?

 Some Families May Need Monitors… Other Families May Not